Big data ethics: Openness

-The idea of open data is centred around the argument that data should be freely available and should not have restrictions that would prohibit its use, such as copyright laws.
+The idea of open data is centered around the argument that data should be freely available and should not have restrictions that would prohibit its use, such as copyright laws.
 As of 2014 many governments had begun to move towards publishing open datasets for the purpose of transparency and accountability.
 This movement has gained traction via "open data activists" who have called for governments to make datasets available to allow citizens to themselves extract meaning from the data and perform checks and balances themselves.
 King and Richards have argued that this call for transparency includes a tension between openness and secrecy.

 Activists and scholars have also argued that because this open-sourced model of data evaluation is based on voluntary participation, the availability of open datasets has a democratizing effect on a society, allowing any citizen to participate.
 To some, the availability of certain types of data is seen as a right and an essential part of a citizen's agency.

-The Open Knowledge Foundation (OKF) lists several dataset types that should be provided by governments in order for them to truly be open.
-The OFK has a tool called The Global Open Data Index (GODI) which is a crowd-sourced survey for measuring the openness of governments, according to the Open Definition.
-The aim of the GODI is to provide a tool for providing important feedback to governments about the quality of their open datasets.
+Open Knowledge Foundation (OKF) lists several dataset types it argues should be provided by governments for them to be truly open.
+OKF has a tool called the Global Open Data Index (GODI), a crowd-sourced survey for measuring the openness of governments, based on its Open Definition.
+GODI aims to be a tool for providing feedback to governments about the quality of their open datasets.

 Willingness to share data varies from person to person.
 Preliminary studies have been conducted into the determinants of the willingness to share data.
 For example, some have suggested that baby boomers are less willing to share data than millennials.

-The role of institutions

-Nation states

-Data sovereignty refers to a government's control over the data that is generated and collected within a country.
-The issue of data sovereignty was heightened when Edward Snowden leaked US government information about a number of governments and individuals whom the US government was spying on.
-This prompted many governments to reconsider their approach to data sovereignty and the security of their citizens' data.

-J. De Jong-Chen points out how the restriction of data flow can hinder scientific discovery, to the disadvantage of many but particularly, developing countries.
-This is of considerable concern to big data ethics because of the tension between the two important issues of cybersecurity and global development.